-UH West O'ahu encourages and assists students in obtaining college credit for knowledge acquired outside the regular college classroom through independent study, on-thejob training, military service school, or other means.
-The University believes students should be provided the opportunity to prove their mastery of subject material through "non-traditional" means.
+UH West Oʻahu encourages and assists students in obtaining college credit for knowledge acquired outside the regular college classroom through independent study, on-the-job training, military service school, or other means.

+The University believes students should be provided the opportunity to prove their mastery of subject material through

+"non-traditional" means.

-Any student who is accepted and enrolled at UH West O'ahu and who believes they have acquired the equivalent of a course through experience or training may petition the University for the granting of appropriate credit.
-Students requesting an evaluation of prior learning must request an evaluation of their equivalent credit for specific courses during their initial semester at UH West O'ahu.
-Credits earned by the equivalency method may not be used to satisfy the college residency requirements for graduation.
+Any student who is accepted and enrolled at UH West Oʻahu and who believes they have acquired the equivalent of a course through experience or training may petition the University for the granting of appropriate credit.
+Students requesting an evaluation of prior learning should contact the Office of Enrollment Services during their initial semester at UH West Oʻahu.